Social norms and cultural beliefs are critical to the tourism transformation process which indicates that

+weakness (Williamson, 2000).
+It has been argued that more rapid and intense tourism development may have a less beneficial effect on societies than smaller scale development (de Kadt, 1979; Pierce, 1989; Ratz, 2000).
 Diedrich and Garcia-Buades (2009) show that as tourism grows and has more severe impacts on an area, so does the population's perception of tourism implications.
-Delamere 1997 Reid 2006 Petrosillo Zurlini

 Institutions and perceptions are an important element of transformation (Mwangi, 2006), so it is appropriate